 Sign up to receive monthly email updates for the US Pension Buyout Index

-During July, as indicated by the Index, the average cost of purchasing annuities from an insurer increased from 108.7% to 109.0% of the accounting liability.
+During August, as indicated by the Index, the average cost of purchasing annuities from an insurer decreased from 109.0% to 108.9% of the accounting liability.
 During the same period, the economic cost of maintaining the liability remained level at 108.7% of the accounting liability.

 - A sentiment sometimes expressed by sponsors of defined benefit pension plans is that it’s too expensive to transfer liabilities to an insurer, as the cost to purchase annuities is greater than the accounting liability.
 However the accounting liability does not include all costs associated with maintaining the plan.
 As the chart above illustrates, currently the cost of maintaining the defined benefit plan is approximately the same as the cost of transferring liabilities to an insurer for the sample retiree plan modelled.
 We believe that this point is worth repeating – for retirees the costs of maintaining the plan are about the same as the costs to transfer the obligation and risk to an insurer.

-- The past several months have also illustrated the volatility in insurer annuity pricing as the buyout cost has quickly moved from less than to greater than the economic cost and is now approximately equal.
+- The past several months have also illustrated the volatility in insurer annuity pricing as the buyout cost has fluctuated around the economic cost.
 The ability to frequently monitor insurer pricing against pre-determined thresholds, and be able to execute quickly, will be important in order to take advantage of this volatility and complete a buyout under favourable pricing conditions.

 - As previously discussed, based on a recent study by the Society of Actuaries, people are living longer than expected and as a result pension actuaries may soon have to update plan mortality table assumptions which will increase plan liabilities.
 We expect that the IRS may require plans to use the new tables to assess funding from 2016 or 2017, while auditors may expect sponsors to reflect the new tables for accounting purposes even earlier.
 While the actual increase to liabilities is dependent on the specific plan, increases of 5% - 10% are expected.
 This potentially significant increase to plan liabilities is another compelling reason for plan sponsors to purchase annuities and transfer the risk.